NINE NECESSARY FREEDOMS

 believed, they immediately went to their families and friends, as in

 the case of Levi, Cornelius, Lydia, the Philippian jailer and Crispus.

-believers in a loving relationship with their kin and social network
+believers in a loving relationship with their kin and social network as

-believers without delay and to celebrate the Lord’s
+to baptize new believers without delay and to celebrate the Lord’s

 can serve one another.